vberlier/narwhal/README.md

 }
 ```

-The `ASSERT_NE` macro, standing for _not equal_, can be used to perform the opposite check.
+The `ASSERT_NE` macro can be used to perform the opposite check.

 ```c
 TEST(example)